peterldowns/pgtestdb/README.md

 ran fast enough on local development machines that developers were happy to add new database-backed tests without worrying about the cost.

-I believe that testdb and a ram-backed Postgres server is fast enough to be worth it.
+I believe that pgtestdb and a ram-backed Postgres server is fast enough to be worth it.
 If you try it out and don't think so, please open an issue &mdash;
 I'd be very interested to see if I can make it work for you, too.

 ## How can I contribute?

-testdb is a standard golang project, you'll need a working golang environment.
+pgtestdb is a standard golang project, you'll need a working golang environment.
 If you're of the nix persuasion, this repo comes with a flakes-compatible development shell that you can enter with `nix develop` (flakes) or `nix-shell` (standard).